Perkyrain/SerpentAI_wiki/The-Serpent.AI-Hello-World.md

 3. Tweak the video settings:
     * switch to Windowed mode
     * select a Resolution (if applicable)
-4. Write down the title of the game window
+4. Write down the window identifier:
+    * **On Linux and Windows**: The window title of the game.
+    * **On macOS**: The process name of the game (i.e. the name that shows up in the top left when you focus the game).

 ## Creating a Game Plugin